Updated 20 days ago | GitHub

 “Your computer contains illegal software and pornography.
 Authorities will be contacted unless you pay a fine.”

-Recent version of ransomware are more potent.
+Recent versions of ransomware are more potent.
 They use strong encryption algorithms to encrypt certain file types.
-The files may include local, shared, and networked drives, including files on cloud servers like Drop Box.
+The files may include local, shared, and networked drives, including files on cloud servers like Dropbox.
 Then the malware demands that the user pay to receive the password necessary to decrypt them.

 “All files on your computer have been encrypted.
 You must pay a ransom within 72 hours to regain access to your data.”